pdbayes/Logic-Circuit-Simulator/README.md

  * This fork is written in TypeScript
  * Dependency on p5 was removed
- * Interface is drawnly differently, all with canvas calls and no external images
+ * Interface is drawn differently, all with canvas calls and no external images
  * Screen is only refreshed when needed and not 60 times per second no matter what
+ * Clocks can be paused
  * Components have been added: bit display, segment display, nibble display, half adder, etc.
  * Mouseovers have been added
  * Components can be edited to be faulty, for educational exercises
  * Editor can be in several modes with different capabilities
- * Some components have been removed (for now)
  * Component buttons can be hidden or shown for educational purposes with URL parameters
  * Loading and saving using JSON is much cleaner and does not include unnecessary properties
  * Demo circuits are predefined and can be loaded from the JavaScript console
+ * Circuits can be loaded from a JSON export by drag-n-drop

 ## License